Jerusalem: The Emanation of the Giant Albion

+Nonetheless, only six copies were printed in Blake's lifetime and the book, like all of Blake's prophetic works, was all but ignored by his contemporaries.

 The lyric to the famous hymn Jerusalem (text also by Blake, with music by Sir Hubert Parry) is not connected to this poem.
 It is in fact taken from the preface to another of Blake's "prophetic books", Milton.

 Production technique

 The poem, which was produced between 1804 and 1820, consists of 100 etched and illustrated plates, thus making it Blake's longest single work.
 The illustrated plates were made using Blake's self-devised technique of "illuminated printing", which required each copy to be individually coloured and produced, plate by plate.
 Blake was not averse to changing the text of some plates between printings or changing the colouring, as a result of which no two original copies of the poem are the same.

 Six copies (A-F) were printed between 1820 and 1827.
 Four copies (G–J) are posthumous (1832).
 Copy B is incomplete and includes only the First Chapter (25 plates).
 The arrangement of the Second chapter is different in early (A & C) and late (D & E) copies.
 Copy F, which was collated later in 1827 by John Linnell, is arranged like early copy C.

 There are only two coloured copies (B & E).
 Copy B being incomplete, the sole complete extant colour edition of the work (copy E) is in the collection of the Yale Center for British Art in New Haven, Connecticut.